gjwdyk/Windows-11-VM/Install/README.md

 ![VMware File NewVirtualMachine](01VMwareFileNewVirtualMachine.png)

-VMware Workstation 15 does not recognize Windows 11, so we have to use Custom (advanced) process.
+VMware Workstation 15 does not recognize Windows 11, so we have to use "Custom (advanced)" process.

 ![VMware NewVirtualMachine Custom](02VMwareNewVirtualMachineCustom.png)
 ![VMware NewVirtualMachine HardwareCompatibility](03VMwareNewVirtualMachineHardwareCompatibility.png)